gkjohnson/urdf-loaders/javascript/README.md

 The element uses fetch options `{ mode: 'cors', credentials: 'same-origin' }` to load the urdf file.

+#### ignore-limits

+Whether or not hte display should ignore the joint limits specified in the model when updating angles.

 #### up

 The axis to associate with "up" in THREE.js.
 Values can be [+-][XYZ].